Bachelor of Arts (BA), International Studies, University of Michigan at Ann Arbor

 Master in Public Policy (MPP), Public Policy, Harvard University

-Taehoon Im is a doctoral student in Marketing at Rice University-Jones School of Business.
-He studied Political Economy and Development at the University of Michigan at Ann Arbor and Harvard University-John F. Kennedy School of Government where he obtained Bachelor of Arts with Distinction and Master in Public Policy with Distinction respectively.
-During his undergraduate studies, he spent two and a half years in Bangladesh as a Korean Peace Corps volunteer, in which he first turned his eyes to the bottom of the pyramid (BOP).
-Later, when he worked for Harvard University-Ash Center for Democratic Governance and Innovation as a researcher and the World Bank as a consultant, he became involved in the research projects on foreign direct investment (FDI) and corporate social responsibility (CSR) in Vietnam.
-Now, his research interest lies in how consumers' low [childhood] socio-economic status (SES) affects their unique behaviors, particularly in emerging economies.
-He has received several prestigious awards from the Mayor of Seoul, Korean Ambassador to Bangladesh and Speaker of the National Assembly.
-Especially in 2011, he won the Talent Medal of Korea bestowed by the President of the Republic of Korea.
+Taehoon Im is a doctoral student in Marketing Strategy at Rice University-Jesse H. Jones School of Business.
+He studied Political Economics and Development at the University of Michigan at Ann Arbor and Harvard University-John F. Kennedy School of Government where he obtained Bachelor of Arts with Distinction and Master in Public Policy with Distinction respectively.
+During his undergraduate studies, he spent two and a half years in Bangladesh as a Korean Peace Corps volunteer, in which he first turned his eyes to the Bottom of the Pyramid (BOP).
+Later, when he worked for Harvard University-Ash Center for Democratic Governance and Innovation as a researcher and The World Bank as a consultant, he became involved in the research projects on Foreign Direct Investment (FDI), Social Business and Corporate Social Responsibility (CSR).
+Now, his research interest lies in Sustainable Business, Marketing and Public Policy and Corporate Social Responsibility.
+Specifically, his most recent research investigates how safe and healthy products, services and workplaces are associated with customer/employee well-being and satisfaction, and with firm financial and non-financial performance.
+He has received several prestigious awards from the Mayor of Seoul, Korean Ambassador to the United States, Korean Ambassador to Bangladesh and Speaker of Korea National Assembly.
+Especially in 2011, he won the Talent Medal of Korea bestowed by the President of Korea.